andreaselia/laravel-analytics/README.md

 ## Contributing

-You're more than welcome to submit a Pull Request, or if you're not feeling up to it - post an issue and someone else may pick it up.
+You're more than welcome to submit a pull request, or if you're not feeling up to it - create an issue so someone else can pick it up.